 EV Range Variables

-Batteries don’t like the cold.
-And the battery in your EV is no different.
+Batteries don’t like the cold – the chemical reaction in the cells of a battery is less efficient at low temperatures.
 Battery charge longevity decreases in cold weather.
 Batteries love 25ºC, not so much 5ºC!
+And the battery in your EV is no different.

-Temperature isn’t the only factor that affects a battery’s state of discharge – and consequently the perceived driving range of your EV.
-Factors that impact battery energy consumption, and in turn driving range, include the speed at which the car is travelling, the use of the heater and air conditioner, how hard the car accelerates when moving off from start, the use of cruise control, if you are driving uphill or ‘coasting’ downhill, how much deceleration regeneration is available, etc, etc. All these things affect how much stored battery energy is consumed per kilometre.
+While ambient temperature has a significant impact on the longevity of battery charge, it isn’t the only factor that impacts a battery’s state of charge – and consequently the driving range of your EV.
+You can’t control the atmospheric temperature, but there are factors that impact EV battery energy consumption, and in turn driving range, over which you may have some control – including the speed at which the car is travelling, the use of the heater and air conditioner, how hard the car accelerates when moving off from start, the use of cruise control, if you are accelerating uphill or coasting downhill, how much deceleration regeneration is available, etc, etc. All these things affect how much stored battery energy is consumed per kilometre of travel.

-But even more confusing (and sometimes misleading) is the vehicle’s electronic ‘fuel gauge’ that tries to estimate the remaining range of the vehicle, in kilometres, based on the interaction of those many mechanical and electronic variables.
+The vehicle’s electronic ‘fuel gauge’ provides an estimate of the remaining range of the vehicle, in kilometres, based on the interaction of those many mechanical and electronic variables mentioned above.

 Winter vs summer range

-This gauge is often referred to as the Guess-o-Meter, or GoM!
+This gauge is often unkindly referred to as the Guess-o-Meter, or GoM!

-In Spring, driving around town at 50 kmh, with Eco mode selected, and little use of climate control, your EV may have an estimated range of over 300 km with a full charge.
+In Spring, driving around town at 50 kmh, with Eco mode selected, and little use of climate control, your EV may have an estimated range of over 300 km with a full charge (depending on battery size).
 The same car, driven on the highway at 100 kmh using cruise control in Winter may see that estimate reduced to under 250 km for the same State of Charge (SoC).

-And once the GoM gets it in its head that this is the vehicle’s ‘normal’ range, it is may be difficult to recalibrate.
+And once the GoM gets it in its head that recent driving conditions are typical driving conditions, it will use this recent activity to calculate the vehicle’s ‘normal’ range – and it may take some time to recalibrate.

 Don’t despair – that’s just the nature of the beast.
 And it effects all EV’s regardless of price.
 The battery capacity hasn’t necessarily changed – just the number produced by the electronics interpreting the variables.